 What Type of Visibility into Password Screening is Available?

 Enzoic for Active Directory has also incorporated additional insights into the product.
 It has enhanced usage tracking so Active Directory administrators can see the total number of detections, including the number of detections due to fuzzy matching, local dictionary or password similarity matching.
 With log files now stored in a JSON format, outside consumption by SIEM and log management tools can help streamline reporting.

 Enzoic for Active Directory runs on each domain controller so it can check every password wherever it is being created; however, it only needs to be configured once.
 All of its configuration settings are stored in Active Directory itself and automatically shared across other domain controllers to make it easy.
 With the installation wizard, it is easy to install so you can get it up and running fast.
 Some customers have it fully implemented it in 3 minutes, but of course, that depends on the complexity of your environment.

-Automate Password Policy and Adopt NIST Password Guidelines
+Automate Password Policy and Adopt NIST Password Standards

 Enzoic for Active Directory enables quick-to-deploy automated password policy enforcement and daily exposed password screening.
 With fully automated weak password filtering, fuzzy password matching, password similarity blocking, and custom password dictionary filtering; enterprises can easily adopt NIST password requirements and secure passwords in Active Directory.